Customer loyalty is a fragile thing.

 This called the Curiosity Gap and you can use it to increase reader engagement.

 Be careful, however.
 Always deliver on your promises.
 People hate to feel misled or cheated.

 Use Social Proof

 People tend to trust other people, even if they don’t know those other people personally.
 Testimonials are a powerful motivator.

 Use real people who have honest opinions about your product.
 But avoid generalities such as “This product is great!”
-Instead, showcase testimonials which address common concerns or fears about your product.
+Instead, showcase testimonials that address common concerns or fears about your product.
 Some examples include:

 - “I was a bit concerned about ordering a printer through the mail.
 But their custom shipping containers ensured my order arrived without damage – and quickly, too!”

 - “I’m not always great at selecting the right size when ordering clothing online.
-But their no hassle return policy put me at ease.”
+But their no-hassle return policy put me at ease.”

-Loyal customers not only help increase sales, they can also act as informal brand ambassadors and help increase overall brand awareness.
+Loyal customers not only help increase sales, but they can also act as informal brand ambassadors and help increase overall brand awareness.